Medicines and surgical treatments for urinary incontinence

 Losing weight, pelvic floor muscle training and bladder training may be recommended before other treatments are considered.

-Here are some of the medicines and surgical treatments available for urinary incontinence:
+Here are some of the medications and surgical treatments available for urinary incontinence:

 Medication for stress incontinence

-Duloxetine is a possible medication for stress incontinence which may be recommended for stress incontinence after other treatments have been tried.
+Duloxetine is a possible medication for stress incontinence that may be recommended for stress incontinence after other treatments have been tried.

 This treatment is not suitable for everyone, including elderly people and those with heart disease or kidney problems.

 Side effects can include constipation, diarrhoea, hot flushes, agitation, insomnia or sleepiness.